Mao Zedong: Assessment in Western world

-Philip Short argued that a bit more than half of the millions of deaths under Mao were unintended consequences of famine.
+Biographer Philip Short argued that a bit more than half of the millions of deaths under Mao were unintended consequences of famine.
 Short stated that landlord class were not exterminated as a people due to Mao's belief in redemption through thought reform, and compared Mao with 19th-century Chinese reformers who challenged China's traditional beliefs in the era of China's clashes with Western colonial powers.
 Short writes that "Mao's tragedy and his grandeur were that he remained to the end in thrall to his own revolutionary dreams. ...
 He freed China from the straitjacket of its Confucian past, but the bright Red future he promised turned out to be a sterile purgatory."

 Alexander V. Pantsov and Steven I. Levine, in their biography, asserted that Mao was both "a successful creator and ultimately an evil destroyer" but also argued that he was a complicated figure who should not be lionised as a saint or reduced to a demon, as he "indeed tried his best to bring about prosperity and gain international respect for his country."
 They also remarked on Mao's legacy: "A talented Chinese politician, an historian, a poet and philosopher, an all-powerful dictator and energetic organizer, a skillful diplomat and utopian socialist, the head of the most populous state, resting on his laurels, but at the same time an indefatigable revolutionary who sincerely attempted to refashion the way of life and consciousness of millions of people, a hero of national revolution and a bloody social reformer—this is how Mao goes down in history.
 The scale of his life was too grand to be reduced to a single meaning."
 Mao's English interpreter Sidney Rittenberg wrote in his memoir that whilst Mao "was a great leader in history", he was also "a great criminal because, not that he wanted to, not that he intended to, but in fact, his wild fantasies led to the deaths of tens of millions of people."

 Mao greets U.S. President Richard Nixon during his visit to China in 1972.

 The United States placed a trade embargo on the People's Republic as a result of its involvement in the Korean War, until Richard Nixon decided that developing relations with the PRC would be useful.
 The television series Biography stated: "[Mao] turned China from a feudal backwater into one of the most powerful countries in the World. ...
 The Chinese system he overthrew was backward and corrupt; few would argue the fact that he dragged China into the 20th century.
 But at a cost in human lives that is staggering."